AlineRMota/AlineRMota/README.md

 - 👋 Hi, I’m @AlineRMota
 - 👀 I’m interested in a job.
 - 🌱 I’m currently learning about HTML, CSS and JavaScript.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: aliner.mota@hotmail.com

 <!---
 AlineRMota/AlineRMota is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.